vboussange/EvoId.jl/README.md

 - [Champagnat and Ferriere second article - 2008](https://www.tandfonline.com/doi/full/10.1080/15326340802437710)
 -
 ## Similar packages:
 [Agents.jl](https://juliadynamics.github.io/Agents.jl/) It would be worth to have a look!
+It has been designed by Ali R. Vahdati, from UZH.